rebasing-xyz/rebot/README.md

  - [ReBot Services](rebot-services/README.md)
  - [ReBot Plugins](rebot-plugins/README.md)

-Also, you can find a [Telegram Bot](rebot-telegram/README.md), ready to use, All yuo need is provide the your Bot Token and Bot Username.
+Also, you can find a [Telegram Bot](rebot-telegram/README.md), ready to use, All you need is provide the your Bot Token and Bot Username.

 For more details about each module, please visit its README file.